JodieAlbanyCloete/CDV01_Career_Goals_Reflection_JODCLO25141_PT2503_A_Jodie_Cloete_CDV01/README.md

 2. **Interests and Values**:

     - Describe your key interests related to your career.
+     - Interests that pertain to my current career
+       - Cross-cultural interaction
+       - Passion for the English Language
+       - Suppporting others
+       - Life-long learning

+    - Interests that pertain to my future career
+     - Life-long learning
+     - Enjoyment in tacking complex problems
+     - Passion for language - instead of the English language, programming Languages.

     - What values are important to you in a work environment?